20 of the most anticipated new books to read this March - CNN Underscored

 ‘Hope in Times of Fear: The Resurrection and the Meaning of Easter’ by Timothy Keller (available March 9, starting at $15.99; amazon.com)

-Examining the Christian faith and the true meaning of Easter, its most important holiday, Keller’s latest book on religion explores the accounts of the resurrection of Jesus, and how his followers did not at first recognize him as he rose from the tomb.
+Examining the Christian faith and the true meaning of Easter, its most important holiday, Keller’s latest book on religion explores the accounts of the resurrection of Jesus and how his followers did not at first recognize him as he rose from the tomb.

 ‘We Begin at the End’ by Chris Whitaker (starting at $14.99; amazon.com)

-This thriller, which centers on the fallout a fatal car accident has had on a coastal California town, follows the story of Vincent, a teen convicted of killing a 7-year-old girl and now being released from prison 30 years later, his childhood friend, Walker, who is now the police chief, and Star, the sister of the girl who was killed, who faces her own demons and dangers.
+This thriller, which centers on the fallout a fatal car accident has had on a coastal California town, follows the story of Vincent, a teen convicted of killing a 7-year-old girl and now being released from prison 30 years later; his childhood friend, Walker, who is now the police chief; and Star, the sister of the girl who was killed, who faces her own demons and dangers.

 ‘Win’ by Harlan Coben (available March 16, starting at $14.99; amazon.com)